numpy/numpy/doc/neps/nep-0021-advanced-indexing.rst

 Vectorized indexing in particular can be challenging to implement with array storage backends not based on NumPy.
-In contrast, indexing by 1D arrays along at least one dimension in the style of outer indexing is much more acheivable.
+In contrast, indexing by 1D arrays along at least one dimension in the style of outer indexing is much more achievable.
 This has led many libraries (including dask and h5py) to attempt to define a safe subset of NumPy-style indexing that is equivalent to outer indexing, e.g., by only allowing indexing with an array along at most one dimension.
 However,